Xinhe-Peng/Final-project/README.md

 - how many groups of customers are remained,
 - and which table does current group of customers is assigned to.

+The restaurant has:
-The restaurant has 6 tables for groups of up to two customers, 4 tables for groups of up to four customers, and 2 tables for groups of up to six customers.
+- 6 tables for groups of up to two customers,
+- 4 tables for groups of up to four customers,
+- and 2 tables for groups of up to six customers.

 Groups would be divided into three queues, based on the number of customers in th groups.

 ### Simulation's variables of uncertainty